raid-guild/handbook/docs/learn-about-web3.md

 5) [Pet Shop Tutorial](https://www.trufflesuite.com/tutorial) - Get started with Solidity using Truffe and Ganache.

-6) [Ethereum contract overciew - OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/) - Ethereum contract overview, including Truffle or Hardhat tutorials for Solidity.
+6) [Ethereum contract overview - OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/) - Ethereum contract overview, including Truffle or Hardhat tutorials for Solidity.

 7) [Ethereum dev stack for fast product iterations](https://github.com/austintgriffith/scaffold-eth) - Quick and easy way to set up a scaffold and start fiddling around with contracts and the connected frontend.

-8) [Solidity Expamples](https://solidity-by-example.org/) -  List of Solidity sample coding.
+8) [Solidity Examples](https://solidity-by-example.org/) -  List of Solidity sample coding.

 9) [Use web3.xyz](https://useweb3.xyz/) - useWeb3 provides a curated overview of the best and latest resources on Ethereum, blockchain and Web3 development.
 These resources help you develop your own smart contracts, DeFi project, ERC20 or NFT tokens in Solidity or Vyper.